niess/danton/docs/source/interface.rst

       By default, the Earth is covered by a 3 km deep ocean, according to the `PREM`_.
-Setting this attribute to :python:`False` overrides the ocean by extending the upper crust layer up to the sea level.
+Setting this attribute to :python:`False` overrides the ocean by extending the upper crust layer.

    .. autoattribute:: topography